 Management has communicated the principles in the Company's Code of Conduct to its employees in the discharge of their duties.
 This code sets the professionalism and integrity required for business operations which covers compliance with the law, conflicts of interest, environmental issues, obligations of business partners, reliability of financial reporting, bribery and strict adherence to the principles so as to eliminate the potential for illegal practices.
-Danone has developed a mandatory Compliance E-learning programme through its training portal for all employees and a certificate is delivered to all who participated in the training.
+Danone has developed a mandatory Compliance E-learning programme through its training portal (Campus X) for all employees and a certificate is issued to all who participate and obtain the pass mark in the training.